kensiprell/ktorio.github.io/quickstart/guides/oauth.md

 ### Windows

 On Windows the host file is located here `%SystemRoot%\System32\drivers\etc\hosts`.
 You will need admin privileges to edit this file.
 For example, you can use Notepad++ opened as an administrator.

 You can also paste `%SystemRoot%\System32\drivers\etc` in the Windows Explorer address bar and then right click on the hosts file to edit it.
 The structure is the same as MacOS/Linux.

 ## Google Developers Console

 To be able to use OAuth with any provider, you will need a public `clientId` and a private `clientSecret`.
-Foe example, you can create a Google login using the Google Developers Console: <https://console.developers.google.com/>{:target="_blank"}
+For example, you can create a Google login using the Google Developers Console: <https://console.developers.google.com/>{:target="_blank"}

 First you have to create a new project in the developers console: